Volunteer

 • If practical, travel out of town with your pet to an area that may have fewer fireworks

-• Prior to the event, seek your veterinarian’s advice for medication if your pet’s fear is extreme and causes them extreme discomfort and anxiety
+• Prior to the event, seek your veterinarian’s advice for medication if your pet’s fear is extreme and causes them discomfort and anxiety

 Plan Ahead